Whey vs Plant Protein Powder: Which Is Better

 How our bodies process protein can significantly impact health outcomes, and here, both whey and plant proteins have distinct traits:

-• Plant Protein Processing: Plant-based proteins might be absorbed more slowly but often come with extra enzymes to assist in digestion.
+- Plant Protein Processing: Plant-based proteins might be absorbed more slowly but often come with extra enzymes for digestion.
 For those with sensitive stomachs, this can be advantageous as they’re typically gentler on the gut.

 It’s worth experimenting with both to see how each affects your digestion and energy levels.